mikehuntemann/9x16/waves-of-infrastructure.md

 // reputation, relevance & personalization

 ### Distributed Web
 In the last few years a different movement started to grow again: the idea about linked data, the **Web 3.0**.
-This paradigm adds the capability of verifiablity to the reading and writing procedures, which I will explain in the last chapter "Rebalancing Verticality".
+This paradigm adds the capability of verifiablity (trust) to the reading and writing procedures, which I will explain in the last chapter "Rebalancing Verticality".

 - - - - - - -